pemn/Namedtable/examples/README.md

 # Examples

 Some examples using the least possible simple code.
+You must have the file Namedtable.pm in the current working directory (or somewhere the perl module search can find) for the examples to run.
+You can see the examples input and output just by opening them here in github.

 ## Example 1:
 Group data by year, weighted: